-5.3.1.2 Other Possible Actions
+5.3.2 Other Possible Actions

-In addition to the situation contemplated in Paragraph 5.3.1.15.3.1 above, if a mistake in a contractor's offer is discovered after award, the Airports Authority may:
+In addition to the situation contemplated in Paragraph 5.3.1 above, if a mistake in a contractor's offer is discovered after award, the Airports Authority may:

-- (1) Rescind the contract. - (2) Reform the contract to delete the items involved in the mistake or to increase the price and the contract price as corrected does not exceed that of the next lowest acceptable offer in response to the solicitation. - (3) Make no change to the contract if the evidence does not warrant a determination under Paragraph 5.3.1.1 or 5.3.1.2,5.3.2, above.
+- (1) Rescind the contract. - (2) Reform the contract to delete the items involved in the mistake or to increase the price and the contract price as corrected does not exceed that of the next lowest acceptable offer in response to the solicitation. - (3) Make no change to the contract if the evidence does not warrant a determination under Paragraph 5.3.2, above.